A. Local Rules of the Course

 Therefor in competitions, a player should enter a score of 5 over par for a hole once they reach that amount of strokes for the hole.
 At this point they should lift their ball and move on to the next hole.
 This should eliminate the need to submit an N/R.

 Note that while the above local rules are phrased for the eighteen-hole course, they apply equally to the nine-hole course minus references to holes 10 to 18.

 The above categories may be altered from time to time due to the overall distribution of handicaps amongst members.

 Exact handicaps to be used to determine category

-Club Championship qualifying will take place on consecutive days over one weekend.
+Club Championship qualifying rounds 1 & 2 will take place on two separate days before the Championship finals.

 Club Championship qualifying will be based purely on gross scores.

 The best 4 gross scores will qualify for the Club Championship regardless of handicap category.
 If a qualifier cannot play in the following semi-final for any reason then he will be excluded from the competition and the player with the next best score will be invited to take his place.
 If necessary, this procedure will be repeated until 4 players are in place.

 A player with a handicap in category 1 or 2 who does not qualify for their respective category with their gross score cannot be relegated to a lower handicap category.

 Of those remaining the lowest 4 scores in Category 2 and the lowest 4 in category 3 qualify for their category semi-finals.